it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/manage_remote_connections.rst

 Mapping to CIS Controls and Safeguards
 **********************************************

-* 3.10: Encrypt Sensitive Data in Transit
+* 3.10: Encrypt Sensitive Data in Transit (|Maturity1| maturity)
+* 6.3: Require MFA for Externally-Exposed Applications (|Maturity1| maturity)
-* 6.4: Require MFA for Remote Network Access
+* 6.4: Require MFA for Remote Network Access (|Maturity1| maturity)
-* 12.6: Use of Secure Network Management and Communication Protocols
+* 12.6: Use of Secure Network Management and Communication Protocols (|Maturity1| maturity)
-* 12.7: Ensure Remote Devices Utilize a VPN and are Connecting to an Enterprise’s AAA Infrastructure
+* 12.7: Ensure Remote Devices Utilize a VPN and are Connecting to an Enterprise’s AAA Infrastructure (|Maturity2| maturity)

 Mapping to CIS Handbook Best Practices
 ****************************************